Updated on March 14th, 2019 by Aristofanis Papadatos

 While AutoZone has benefited from the fragmentation of its commercial market, its management should be praised for executing its expansion plan in an exemplary way.

-On the contrary, AutoZone has repurchased its shares aggressively regardless of the prevailing economic conditions.
-Even in the Great Recession, when most companies stopped repurchasing their shares, AutoZone reduced its share count by 23% in just two years.
-Overall, the company has reduced its share count by 74% in the last 16 years.
+AutoZone has repurchased its shares aggressively regardless of the prevailing economic conditions.
+Even in the Great Recession, when most companies suspended share repurchases, AutoZone reduced its share count by 23% in just two years.
+Overall, the company has reduced its share count by 75% in the last 16 years.

 Source: Investor Presentation